 The feeling is referred to as the ‘ring of fire’.
 Your vaginal tissues get stretched as your baby’s head becomes visible, and this leads to a burning sensation.
 It stays till the baby’s head slips inside.

 Stop pushing the moment you feel this burning sensation.
 This will prevent your tissues from getting damaged.
 The first stage of labour comes to an end with the end of the burning sensation.

-This burning sensation does not last for a long time but makes you feel numb.
-The stretching of your baby blocks vaginal tissue, leading to the numbness.
+This burning sensation does not last for a long time, but makes you feel numb.
+The stretching of your baby blocks the vaginal tissue, leading to the numbness.

 How to Prepare for Natural Birth Crowning

 During the ring of fire, the midwife will massage your perineum to reduce the burning and risk of tears.
-Episiotomy might be recommended for a smooth labour.
+An episiotomy might be recommended for a smooth labour.

 - Lubricating the area with oil can help the baby come out easily without stretching your muscles too much.

 - Lie on your side and push as this will reduce the pressure on your perineum.

 - Push slowly, but firmly, and do that while taking long breaths.